MIC-DKFZ/nnUNet/readme.md

 these models has specific data requirements (Task029_LiTS runs on abdominal CT scans, others require several image modalities as input in a specific order).

+Note that the license for the trained weights is 'Creative Commons Attribution 4.0 International'.
+However, some datasets are more restrictive in their use.
+For each dataset, only use the weights if your intended use case is in accordance with the license of the dataset!

 ## Examples

 To get you started we compiles two simple to follow examples: